If you have any other questions that we have not answered here, please contact us and we will endeavour to do so!

-Yes, both of our clinics are equipped with ground floor treatment rooms and are fully wheelchair accessible.
+Yes, both of our clinics are fully wheelchair accessible & have dedicated disabled parking.

 Physiocentric is registered with all major insurance companies and is happy to invoice your insurer directly, providing you have confirmed your policy terms with them prior to your appointment.

 Patients are required to bring their insurance policy details and authorisation number with them when visiting the clinic for the first time.
 Further details can be found here.